bakercp/ofxUnicode/README.md

 ofxUnicode
 ==========

-An openFrameworks addon that wraps the UTF8-CPP and POCO libraries for UTF8 and Unicode support.
+An openFrameworks addon that provides UTF8/UTF16/UTF32 support via ICU and POCO libraries.

+The master branch is currently based on UTF8CPP and the two branches are quite different.